celery/celery/sources/reference/celery.signals.txt

 .. data:: task_prerun

-    Triggered before a task is executed.
+    Dispatched before a task is executed.

     Sender is the task class being executed.